Location : 14 Bath Road, Chiswick, London W4 1LY

 ArtsEd offers exceptional triple-threat training.
 An exciting and extensive curriculum prepares you to become a world-leading performer across all disciplines and in all genres.
-Our tutors are all inspiring and experienced industry professionals, committed to working with you to develop your full potential in singing, dancing and acting.
+Our tutors are all inspiring and experienced industry professionals, committed to working with students to develop their full potential in singing, dancing and acting.

-Dynamic and diverse with a focus on excellence, this vocational three-year BA (Hons) Musical Theatre course will develop your technical skills through practical classes, 1:1 singing tuition and regular performance projects as well as professionally produced final year shows.
+Dynamic and diverse with a focus on excellence, this vocational three-year BA (Hons) Musical Theatre course develops technical skills through practical classes, weekly 1:1 singing tuition and regular performance projects as well as professionally produced final year shows.
 Core learning includes:

 In the final year, students will perform two professional level shows, as well as a showcase.
 In preparation for this, first and second years will perform a series of projects for an audience of course leaders and students.

 Career workshops with industry professionals: performers, agents, casting directors, tax specialists and Equity and Spotlight representatives

 Audition classes with guest directors and choreographers will prepare you for the realities of the audition process, as well as inform you about how to create a strong CV and take the best headshot.

 During their graduating year, ArtsEd actively promotes each student to the industry, providing a range of opportunities for students to demonstrate the skills they have developed during their training.
 In addition to public productions, ArtsEd offer exclusive auditions for major casting directors and creatives, which frequently lead to students’ first professional work immediately after graduating.